rciorba/devrandom.ro/blog/2019-03-learning-elixir.md

 2
 ```

 Pattern matching is much like in Erlang.
-For example, this can't match because a would be
+For example, this can't match because the
-bound to two distinct values:
+variable `a` would be bound to two distinct values:

 ```iex
 iex(1)> {a, a} = {1, 2}
 ** (MatchError) no match of right hand side value: {1, 2}
 ```

-This is OK.
+This however is OK.

 ```iex
 iex(1)> {a, a} = {2, 2}